tock/book/src/key-hotp-oracle.md

 The Tock operating system supports multiple hardware platforms, each with different implementations and hardware peripherals.
 To provide consistent intefaces to kernel modules, Tock uses Hardware-Interface Layers (HILs).
-HILs are can be found under the [`kernel/src/hil/`](https://github.com/tock/tock/tree/master/kernel/src/hil) directory.
+HILs can be found under the [`kernel/src/hil/`](https://github.com/tock/tock/tree/master/kernel/src/hil) directory.
 We will be working with the [`symmetric_encryption.rs` HIL](https://github.com/tock/tock/blob/master/kernel/src/hil/symmetric_encryption.rs).